7 Affordable tips to beautify your garden

 Choose a hard-wearing base such as rattan or hardwood.
 Then each year you can change the accessories.

 If you have space, create a dining area complete with BBQ.
-Again we would recommend choosing a set made from rattan.
+Again we would recommend investing in the best rattan garden furniture.
 They’ll last outside all year regardless of the weather conditions.
 Just remove the cushions in the winter!

 You can easily beautify your garden with a few pieces of furniture and maybe some lights.
 Don’t over-think it!